erodola/ML-s2-2024/README.md

 We may require an oral exam in doubtful cases or whenever necessary.

+## Past exams 📑

+You can find some example sheets of past written exams in this [Google Drive folder](https://drive.google.com/drive/folders/1GwyIw-6SqTEHHtjYCjcNogL7xa6ifeHj)

 ## Lectures 🗣️

 **Date** | **Topic** | **Reading** | **Code & Data**